by Evi Arthur / Editor-in-Chief

 As you all know by now, schools across the globe have been closing and switching to online classes in order to slow the spread of the COVID-19 virus.

 For some reason, when this began happening in the United States, I never expected it to happen to MY school — most likely because all of this has seemed so surreal.
 I expected all the chaos to stay far out there in the world and never breach my safe little bubble.

 However, Roosevelt recently announced that all classes will be online for the remainder of the semester — according to Roosevelt’s emergency response page — which means I’m officially done with classes.
-Instead of staying in my campus-adjacent apartment that is now completely empty of people, I decided to move back in with my parents for the foreseeable future — having someone who doesn’t burn as much food as I do around will certainly be beneficial.
+Instead of staying in my campus-adjacent apartment that is now completely empty of people, I decided to move back in with my parents for the foreseeable future — having someone around who doesn’t burn food as often as I do will certainly be beneficial.